• Skip to primary navigation

 Wealthy people would rather have money in the bank than expensive cars and brand name consumer goods.
 They would rather live in an average house in an average neighborhood instead of a high status neighborhood where they will feel pressure to keep up with the Joneses.

 Wealthy people don’t care so much about what other people think.
-They’d much rather have financial freedom and security over fancy consumer goods and social status.
+They’d much rather have financial peace, freedom, security over fancy consumer goods and social status.

 What I’m doing: I’ve always valued financial security more than status, although I do like to have nice things (within reason).
-We live in a large house, but the mortgage payment isn’t outrageous.
+We live in a large house, but our mortgage payment wasn’t outrageous (it's paid off now).
 On a rare occasion we will purchase something fancy and expensive, but we always save up and pay cash when we do.

 My score: 7

 This is one of the more surprising habits of wealthy people.
-Most would assume that rich folks tend to drive brand new cars with name brands like Lexus, Infiniti, Tesla, and such.
+Most would assume that rich folks tend to drive brand new cars with name brands like Lexus, Infiniti, BMW, Porsche, Tesla, and such.

 But the complete opposite is true.
 The average millionaire drives a car that’s a few years old and was bought used.
 They tend to drive mid-level brands like Ford, Chevy, Toyota, and Honda.